-The couple married on 7th May 2008, at St George’s Chapel at Windsor Castle.
+The couple married on 7th May 2008 at St George’s Chapel.
 Autumn chose a wedding gown by UK bridal wear designer Sassi Holford.
 Sassi was a relatively unknown designer, who was recommended to Autumn by some friends.
 She was self-taught with her wedding dress designs stocked in Harrods and Liberty of London, but her business soon expanded into Europe and New York.

-Sassi sewed blue bows to the inside of Autumns dress for her ‘something blue’.
-Autumn wore a silk veil that was hand embroidered, beaded, edged in Chantilly lace and topped with the Festoon Tiara, borrowed from her mother-in-law, Princess Anne.
+Blue bows were sewn to the inside of Autumn’s dress for her ‘something blue’.
+Autumn wore a silk veil that was hand embroidered, beaded, edged in Chantilly lace; she topped it with the Festoon Tiara, borrowed from her mother-in-law Princess Anne.

 10. Zara Tindall

-The daughter of Princess Anne, The Princess Royal, Zara married rugby player Mike Tindall at a low key ceremony on 30th July 2011 at Canongate Kirk church in Edinburgh, only a few months after her cousin Prince William’s wedding to Kate Middleton.
+The daughter of Princess Anne, The Princess Royal, Zara married rugby player Mike Tindall in a low-key ceremony on 30th July 2011 at Canongate Kirk, Edinburgh.
+This was only a few months after her cousin Prince William’s wedding to Kate.